 Arrange for someone to take you home

 You must have someone 18 years or older take you home after your surgery.
 If you don't have anyone, call one of the agencies below.
 They will provide someone to accompany you home; however, there is usually a charge for this service and you will also need to provide transportation.

-Day Before Your Surgery
+The Day Before Your Surgery

 Do not eat or drink anything after midnight the night before your surgery.
 This includes water, hard candy, and gum.

-Day of Your Surgery
+The Day of Your Surgery

-- Before you are taken into the operating room, you will need to remove your hearing aids, dentures, prosthetic device(s), wig, and religious articles such as a rosary
+- Before you are taken into the operating room, you will need to remove your hearing aid(s), dentures, prosthetic device(s), wig, and religious articles, such as a rosary.

 After Your Surgery

-You will be discharged the same day of your surgery once you
+You will be discharged the same day of your surgery once you:

 - Can eat solid food.
 It may take several weeks for your appetite to return to what it was before your surgery.